“Eighty percent of success is showing up.”

-For those of you not a part of our pre-launch Insider’s Team, you can still join us and get early access at a nicely discounted price, plus the special report on The 7 Pillars of Connecting with Anyone.
-The course will only be available to the first 150 people, and our Insider’s Team will get first dibs (before it’s announced on LYL next month).
+For those of you not a part of our pre-launch Insider’s Team, you can still join us and get early access, plus the special report on The 7 Pillars of Connecting with Anyone.
+The course will only be available to the first 250 people, and our Insider’s Team will get first dibs (before it’s announced on LYL next month).
 You can join us by entering your email on this page.

 Now, back to connecting…

 Getting Influencers to Say Yes to Your Ideas

 Wow!
 I just got off an insane two-hour webinar with David Siteman Garland of The Rise To The Top.
 That guy has so much damn energy!